devaultcrypto/devault/README.md

 - Redesigned QT Wallet GUI
 - Uses C++17 for builds
 - Remove Base58 address support
-- Transition to BIP 32/39/44 HD Wallet support only
+- Transition to BIP 32/39/44 HD Wallet support only - Uses 12 word phrase setup
 - Remove some Boost dependencies
 - Each run of devaultd/devault-qt will create a new debug.log file and rename older files based on last accessed time Use -keeplogfiles=<days> to specify how long to keep in days (default is 7)